RanmAWS-GitCV/RanmAWS-GitCV/README.md

-👋 Welcome to RanmAWS-GitCV
+# 👋 Welcome to RanmAWS-GitCV

-I’m currently 14, building toward a cloud engineering career with the goal of a valid, professional CV by 18 and financial independence before 28.
+I’m a 14-year-old student building toward a career in **Cloud Engineering & Computer Science**, with the goal of admission to a **top global university** (MIT, NUS, NTU, or similar) and a professional portfolio by age 18.

-This GitHub documents my journey toward securing a remote cloud role, using a hybrid path of traditional study, focused self-teaching, and automated workflows.
+This repository — and my GitHub — documents my journey of **independent study, technical projects, and long-term growth in cloud computing**.

-    Goal: Reach financial independence early through smart, deliberate work — not burnout.

 ---

-⚡ Focus Areas:

-    🌩️ AWS Cloud (Boto3, Terraform, EC2, S3, IAM, and more)

-    🐍 Python automation & scripting

-    🛠️ Infrastructure as Code (IaC)

-    🎓 Self-learning path designed for early mastery
+## 🎯 Objective
+Motivated computing student with strong aptitude for **cloud architecture** and **automation scripting**.
+Actively developing hands-on projects in AWS while preparing for advanced Computer Science education.

 ---

-🗂️ Main Repos:

-    aws-init-log – Logging my first steps into AWS

-    python-scripts-ranmagennics – Practical Python tools from my learning path

-    cloud-projects-101 – Deploying real infrastructure via code
+## ⚡ Focus Areas
+- ☁️ **Cloud & DevOps**: AWS (EC2, S3, IAM), boto3, automation scripting
+- 🐍 **Programming**: Python, AWS CLI, html and javascript basics
+- 🛠️ **Infrastructure as Code (IaC)** foundations
+- 🎓 **Self-learning**: Distributed systems, automation, and architecture design

 ---

-🧭 Long-Term Vision:

--    🚫 No debt: fund education independently, or move straight          into apprenticeships or work experience after school

--    💻 Start at 14, build a valid portfolio and job-ready skills        by 18

--    🏞️ Prioritize deep, consistent focus over hustle culture or         job-hopping

- -   🌍 Gain long-term remote flexibility to work from anywhere

- -   ✅ Achieve peace, financial stability, and a challenging yet       fulfilling career earlier than most
+## 🗂️ Projects & Technical Experience

+### 🔹 AWS Logging System (2025)
+- Built a working **cloud-native project** at age 14.
+- Deployed a static website on S3 with dynamic logging handled by an EC2 instance.
+- Configured IAM roles and boto3 automation for secure log uploads to S3.
+- Documented full architecture in GitHub with **professional diagrams**.

+### 🔹 Python Automation Scripts
+- Developed tools for managing AWS services and workflow automation.
+- Experimented with logging, scheduling, and resource monitoring.

+---

+## 🏆 Achievements
+- Completed **FreeCodeCamp AWS Certified Cloud Practitioner (CCP) course**.
+- Consistently scored **high marks** on CCP mock tests & practice exams.
+- Planning to attempt the **AWS CCP certification exam in Sixth Form**, ensuring long-term validity.
+- Next milestone: **FreeCodeCamp AWS Solutions Architect Associate (SAA) course** after GCSEs.
+- Built my first **end-to-end AWS project** with no formal training.
+- Applied discipline from martial arts to maintain consistency in computing.

+---

+## 📚 Education Path
+- 🎒 Current: UK Secondary School (Year 10 starting)
+- 🎓 Next: Securing AWS SAA, then targeting admission to **top Computer Science universities** (MIT, NUS, NTU, etc.)
+- 🏞️ Long-term: Career in **Cloud Architecture**, leveraging remote work to balance technical expertise with sustainability and clarity.

+---

+## 🌱 Interests
+- Martial arts & personal philosophy
+- Music production & creativity
+- Designing systems that balance **efficiency, clarity, and peace**

+---

-    “Every commit is a step toward securing the future.”
+💡 *“Every commit is a step toward securing the future.”*